bmatcuk/bmatcuk/README.md

 ### Hello 👋

 #### 🔭 I’m currently working on ...
-* Exploring generative art using glsl shaders
+* a Eurorack style modular synthesizer.